All State Campgrounds, National Park and Forest

 If you are an experienced camper, you pretty much know what to expect of the different types of campgrounds.
 If not, maybe the below will help.
 (If you think we have characterized some wrong, please tell us)

-BLM, WMA, SF: Tend to be more rustic, less developed and perhaps not as scenic, few hook ups for RVs.
+BLM, WMA, SF, SFW: Tend to be more rustic, less developed and perhaps not as scenic, very few have hook ups for RVs.
 Some BLM do not have drinking water.

-COE, TVA: Very nicely developed on scenic lakes, excellent facilities, often RV oriented but tents are not out of place.
+COE, TVA: Very nicely developed on scenic lakes, excellent facilities, often RV oriented, most have RV hookups, but tents are not out of place.

 SP, PP: Very nicely developed, excellent facilities, a variety of activities, often with RV hook ups but tents are well accomodated also.